Financial Modeling for Product Startups

 - The framework for creating credible financial model assumptions.

-- Introduction to eight business models for service and software startups;
+- Introduction to eight business models for product startups;

 - Assumptions and business scenarios for EIGHT DISTRIBUTION CHANNELS with Excel examples:

 - Domestic distributors;

 - International distributors;

 - Joint ventures.

 - Special section on Inventory and LIFO/FIFO Accounting;